kaliber5/ember-fastboot-addon-tests/README.md

 ## Testing principles

 Before we get our hands dirty let's make some important things clear first!
-Because there are some significant differences between the Fastboot tests that this addon adds supprot for, and the usual Ember.js tests as you might know them.
+Because there are some significant differences between the Fastboot tests that this addon adds support for, and the usual Ember.js tests as you might know them.

 #### Ember.js tests

-The usual Ember.js test, no matter whether these are unit, integration or acceptance tests, all run in the same browser (a real or a headless one like PhantomJS) and process as the actual code you test.
+The normal Ember.js tests, no matter whether these are unit, integration or acceptance tests, all run in the same browser (a real or a headless one like PhantomJS) and process as the actual code you test.
 So you can `import` any module from your app/addon, you have a DOM available (where your integration or acceptance tests render into), you have jQuery and so on.

 #### Fastboot tests

 Contrary to that for your Fastboot tests, your test and the code to test for run in two separate processes.
 The Fastboot server runs your (temporarily created) app (including the code from your addon like your components), but you can only access that through Fastboot's HTTP server.
 Your test itself also runs in a node.js environment.
 You send a HTTP GET request to your Fastboot server, and it gives you a response, that is some HTTP headers and basically a plain string of HTML.

 So this is a real end to end test, like the tests you do with tools like Selenium/WebDriver.
-Your running app is a black box, and you have no information about what is happening inside it, except for the HTML it returns.
+Your running app is a black box, and you have no information about what is happeninginside it, except for the HTML it returns.
 So no `import`, no `document`, no DOM, no jQuery (ok, wait, I might be proven wrong there!).

 ## Testing basics

 Let's say your addon features a component, that you want to test for Fastboot compatibility.
 Using that component in an app might break the app running under Fastboot, e.g. if you access the DOM (that does not exist in Fastboot) in a hook that Fastboot will execute, like `init` (as opposed to `didInsertElement` which Fastboot will ignore).
 For detailed information on how to make your code Fastboot compatible, please consult Fastboot's [Addon Author Guide](http://ember-fastboot.com/docs/addon-author-guide)!

 ### Fixtures

 As said in the introduction, this addon will create a temporary app with the help of `ember-cli-addon-tests`.
 But this app will just be a barebones Ember.js app as `ember new` would have created it.
 To add any custom code to, in this case probably a template that uses your component, so called fixtures are used.
 These are files in the `fastboot-tests/fixtures` folder.
 These files will get copied into the created app.

 Upon first installation of this addon, two fixture files will already have been created for you: